 These are some actions involved in workplace bullying, and, at certain times, it comes from unethical behavior from the employees and results in targeting individuals.
-There are some types of workplace bullying, let us witness, so please keep reading along;
+Some types of workplace bullying let us, witness, so please keep reading along;

 Few Types of Workplace Bullying

-Prejudicial Bullying: Bullies based on someone’s culture, spirituality, or sexual orientation are ordinarily considered prejudicial bullying.
+Prejudicial Bullying: Teasers based on someone’s culture, spirituality, or sexual orientation are ordinarily considered prejudicial bullying.
 Prejudicial bullying majorly consists of physical, verbal, or cyberbullying.
-Targeting someone who acts or looks differently or favoring someone and degrading someone is prejudice bullying.
+Targeting someone who acts or looks differently or favoring someone and degrading someone is prejudiced bullying.

 What Are The Consequences Of Workplace Bullying?

-Workplace bullying creates team turnover, desertion, and the productivity level to go downhill.
+Workplace bullying creates team turnover, desertion, and the productivity level goes downhill.
 Employers encounter complex problems and cause the organizations to carry a bag of losses and suffering.
-Undoubtedly, bullying in the workplace not only brings suffering for employees but also employers too.
+Undoubtedly, bullying in the workplace not only brings suffering to employees but also to employers too.

 Here are the after-effects of bullying for both employers and employees.

-Bullying in the workplace side effects in employees;
+Bullying in the workplace has side effects on employees-

 - Emotional trauma